Transcontinental (company): Packaging

+TC Transcontinental Packaging has operations in the United States, Canada, Guatemala, Ecuador, Colombia, the United Kingdom and New Zealand.

+Facilities

-Printing
+Retail Services & Printing

-Acquisitions

-Transcontinental Printing is the largest commercial printing company in Canada, and one of the largest in North America.
+TC Transcontinental is the largest commercial printing company in Canada, and one of the largest in North America.

-In January 2016, the Toronto Star announced it would outsource its newspaper printing to Transcontinental with a five-year contract beginning in July 2016.
-The operations were shifted to its Vaughan plant, which led to the closure of the Toronto Star Press Centre.
-The same month, TC announced the closure of its Quebec City printing plant, resulting in the loss of 140 jobs.
+In January 2016, the Toronto Star announced it would outsource its newspaper printing to Transcontinental with a five-year contract beginning in July 2016, and the contract has been extended to the end of 2027.
+The operations were shifted to its Vaughan plant.

 This was followed in November 2017 by the announced closure of its Métropolitain plant, primarily due to the La Presse newspaper ceasing print and moving to a digital-only model.

-In May 2019, Transcontinental announced that it would close its Brampton plant by the end of 2019, resulting in the loss of 125 jobs.
+In May 2019, Transcontinental announced that it would close its Brampton plant by the end of 2019.

+In 2025, the Corporation acquired three canadian companies to expand its in-store marketing activities: Middleton Group in June, and Canva Group subsidiaries Mirazed Inc. and Intergraphics Decal Limited in August.

+Facilities

-Media
+Media & Education

-Acquisitions

-Transcontinental Media primarily published specialty business-to-business publications, particularly within the construction and financial industries (such as Les Affaires, and the former B2B publications of Rogers Media).
-It also publishes French-language educational resources under the Éditions Transcontinental, Éditions Caractère, and Groupe Modulo imprints.

-On September 19, 2019, the company announced that it would sell its financial industry publications to two companies.
-Several, including Les Affaires and Benefits Canada, were divested to Contex Media—a new company led by Transcontinental president Pierre Marcoux.
-The former Rogers B2B publications were sold to the Toronto-based Newcom Media, leaving only Transcontinental's construction industry unit Groupe Constructo, and its book publishing unit.